dbrckovi/Simple-File-Commander/README.md

  - [-] Decide if Control will be bindable because gnome terminal intercepts C-j, C-l, C-o, etc. or try to update TermCL
- - [-] Sorting seems to work only for names
  - [-] Make key mapper (load from file, default if not found)
  - [-] decide if mod keys will be strict or flexible maybe...